ashutoshkumarsinha/macscp/docs/apple-silicon-performance.md

 MacSCP targets Apple Silicon (arm64) as the primary platform.
 This guide summarizes tuning options, benchmarks, and CI.

+**New to the codebase?** Read [code-walkthrough.md §9](code-walkthrough.md) for a file-by-file tour of the performance modules (each source file has a beginner header comment too).

 ## Quick start

 On Apple Silicon, set in `~/.macscp/config.toml`: